Understanding Reasonable Accommodation

 Perhaps the worst option, however, is that your employer on-paper approves of your accommodation but then takes months or even years to provide the agreed-upon solution.
 This can be a method to stall out implementing a solution the employer knows is legally required but doesn’t want to provide.
 It is the most difficult to appeal, but can be proven as a rights violation with correct documentation.

 In the accommodation request process, challenges can arise.
+Reasons for denying a reasonable accommodation requests include undue hardship and direct threat.
 Employers may deny requests without valid grounds, or negotiations may stall due to unreasonable counteroffers.
 Additionally, employer may approve your accommodation request but then takes months or years to provide accommodations, violating federal employee rights.

 What to Do If Your Request for Accommodation is Denied